 If you want to master anything, you must follow some rules and regulations: daily reading, and completing the task given by your professor or teacher.
 There must be daily attendance, but not only attendance.
 There must also be careful study and hearing.

 The tongue creates all kinds of problems.
-Draupadi was a very high-class lady-devotee, always following all the rules and regulations.
+Draupadi was a very high-class lady devotee, always following all the rules and regulations.
 She was able to control herself and even her five husbands.
-However, she said to Duryodhana, "Blind father, blind son".
+But she once said to Duryodhana, "Blind father, blind son."
 She said only these words.
-Duryodhana became very angry and this caused the whole Mahabharata battle where lakhs and lakhs of people were killed.
-Another example is that of Sita devi, the wife of Lord Ramacandra.
+Duryodhana became very angry and this caused the whole Mahabharata battle where millions of people were killed.
+Another example is that of Sita-devi, the wife of Lord Ramacandra.
 She also did not control her tongue.
-She said something to Laksmana, and for this reason the whole Ramayana battle took place.
+[She was perfect, but to fulfill her Lord's mission, she acted in this way. –ed] She said something to Laksmana, and for this reason the whole Ramayana battle took place.

 So try to control your tongue.
 If you want to be peaceful and do bhajana, don't quarrel with your wives and husbands, your sons and daughters, and other devotees.
 I see that so many problems are coming, only due to the uncontrolled tongue.
-From today onwards you should promise, "I will not quarrel with my husband or wife, children, gurudeva, and all other devotees."
+From today on you should promise, "I will not quarrel with my husband or wife, children, gurudeva, and all other devotees."
 If you control your tongue, anger will also be controlled.
 Without this, you cannot control your anger.

 The tongue also always wants to taste very delicious things.
 If you do not control it, lust will increase.
 Your stomach will be destroyed and you will very soon become old and helpless.
 Srila Rupa Gosvami tells how to control the six urges in the next verse:

-jana-sangas ca laulyam ca sadbhir bhatir vinasyati
+jana-sangas ca laulyam ca

 Don't take very rich foodstuff.
 Don't engage very much in the activities of your five senses, otherwise this will also be atyaharah.
 What did I say?